RobertNorthard/ChatServer/README.md

 ChatServer
 ==========

-A multi-client Chat Server using Java Socket API.
+A multi-client Chat Server using the Java Socket API.

+<h3>Author</h3>

+Robert Northard